pedrodgpires/Angular19-Ecommerce/README.md

-# Angular19Ecommerce
+# Angular 19 E-commerce - FutureTech Store

+This project was created for educational purposes - frontend development with Angular.

+It's a simple e-commerce store that allows users to add products to the cart and remove them.

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.
+It was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.
+Uses https://fakestoreapi.com for fetching products to the store.

 ## Development server